Wisconsin Girl, Missing For Nearly 3 Months, Is Found Alive

 A suspect was taken into custody just minutes after Jayme was found at 4:43 p.m. local time Thursday, according to the sheriff in Douglas County, Wis., where she was located.

-In a statement Thursday evening, Barron County Sheriff Chris Fitzgerald called the investigation "very fluid and active," and said Jayme would be reunited with relatives that night.
-A press conference is planned for Friday morning.
+In a statement Thursday evening, Barron County Sheriff Chris Fitzgerald called the investigation "very fluid and active" and said Jayme would be reunited with relatives that night.
+A news conference is planned for Friday morning.

 Jayme Closs has been located— Chris Fitzgerald (@bcsheriff) January 11, 2019